smolijar/gitwiki-thesis/src/design/ui.md

 ![Wireframe: Repository tree](./src/assets/images/ui/tree){#fig:ui:tree width=100%}

 In the image @fig:ui:tree, there is a wireframe to the file index in the repository.
-This is an expanded version of the side-menu from the previous wireframe with additional information, like SHA hash to better utilize the room given in the main content section.
+This is an expanded version of the side-menu from the previous wireframe with additional information, such as SHA hash to better utilize the room given in the main content section.
 This wireframe covers the *UC-3 Traverse tree* and *UC-6 Select revision*.

 ## Commit modal